 Ragi is a rich source of good carbohydrates and since it is too tiny to be polished or processed it is mostly consumed in its purest form."Because of its high nutritional value, Ragi can be placed at the pinnacle of food grains.
 The cereal is gluten-free and highly suitable for those who are gluten or lactose intolerant.

 Besides this, it can easily become a part of your daily diet in the form of chappatis or as porridge for breakfast.
 If you find it too dense, mix it with wheat flour in the ratio of 7:3 and make breads or bake with it.

-Cover the ragi paratha dough and allow it to rest.
+- Cover the dough and allow it to rest.

-In a bowl, Mix all (the grated paneer, green chillies, chopped mint leaves, salt to taste, cumin powder)
+- In another bowl, Mix all (the grated paneer, green chillies & ginger paste, salt & spices to taste)

-Place the filled ragi paneer paratha.
-Allow it to cook on medium heat for about 30 to 45 seconds and flip over.
+- Place the paratha on a hot tawa.
+Allow it to cook on medium heat for about 30 to 45 seconds and flip over gently.

-Spread a little oil/butter and let it cook.
+- Spread a little oil and let it cook.

 - Cook on medium flame until both sides get cooked, browned and crisp evenly.